thirtythreeforty/neolink/crates/pushnoti/README.md

 no such luck.

 First I just tried `reo_andriod` but the camera replied with an error code.
-Which at least told me that I can test other string quickly by seeing if it returns the error code.
+Which at least told me that I can test other string quickly and see if it returns the error code.

-Next attempt was dumping the binaries from the apk and searching for a string like `reo_`
+Next thing to do was dumping the binaries from the apk and searching for a string like `reo_`

 ```bash